lantto/angular-restquest/README.md

 angular-restquest
 =================

-Rest client which.
-Returns $http.
+Rest client which returns a promise produced by $http.

 # Basic usage